Shipeasy

 Rule of thumb

 If a junior on-call engineer needs to flip this in five seconds without reading the docs, it's a killswitch.
-Not a gate.
+Not a feature flag.

 Anatomy